Aninstance/zws-wordpress-contacts-database/readme.txt

 However, if you do install < 0.2 on a live website, please re-download the zip and reinstall periodically, to ensure you always have the latest version.

+Because there is no settings page yet, you will need to edit DistanceCalculator.php and set the DISTANCE_MATRIX_API_KEY constant to your Google Distance Matrix API key.

 == Features ==

 * Contacts submit details into database.
 Details include: